…San Jose used to be a small town…

-“I hope I’m not going to have play referee again,” mother said sharply.
+“I hope I’m not going to have play referee again,” mother warned.
 “I did enough of that when you two were growing up.”

-“I’ll be on my best behavior, I promise,” Jason said half seriously.
+“I’ll be on my best behavior, I promise,” Jason said mock seriously.

-“I’ve heard that before,” mother said with a laugh.
+“I’ve heard that one before,” mother said with a laugh.

 “But this time I mean it.”

 “Yes, she is quite clever,” mother remarked.
-“It’s just that I see you’ve been going to junior college and trying to get ahead.
-And looking back, I realized that your father and I never pushed you toward college, and I think we denied you.”
+“It’s just that I see you going to junior college and trying to get an education so you can get ahead.
+And looking back, I realized that your father and I never pushed you toward college, and I think we may have denied you.”

 “Well, neither of us went to college, and we did all right, so I guess we never thought about it when you were growing up.
 You were a happy kid.”

 “Mom, I wasn’t into school the way Kathy was, so nobody pushed me in that direction.
 I didn’t even think about college until I was done with high school.
-It seemed like everyone else was going to college, or at least De Anza, West Valley or City.
+It seemed like everyone else was going to college, or at least junior college.
 I just didn’t want to fall behind.”

 “That seems to be the trend.
-When I was young, lots of people dropped out of high school so they could work.
-Now it’s a stigma not to have a diploma.”
+When I was young I knew a lot of people who dropped out of high school so they could work full time, seemed like a normal thing to do.
+Nowadays it’s a stigma if you don’t have that diploma.”

 “Growing up I was just looking to have fun, I never really looked ahead.
-Now everyone says these days you need a degree or you won’t get ahead.”
+Now everyone these days is saying that you need a degree or you won’t get ahead.”

-“Which I suppose means that the next generation are all going to need master’s degrees,” mother concluded.
+“Which I suppose means that the next generation are all going to have to get master’s degrees,” mother concluded.
 “And who knows what tuition will cost then.”

-“Too much,” Jason responded.
-He then leaned closer to mother and put his arm around her.
+“Too much,” Jason predicted sullenly, then leaned in closer and put his hand on mother’s hand.
 “But you know what, I had a whole lot of fun growing up, a ton of great memories, and I wouldn’t trade any of it for anything.”

-“Thanks for letting me move back in,” Jason said.
+Jason smiled back.
+“Thanks for letting me move back in.”

 “Well have fun.”

-“Oh, could you pick up some ice on the way home?”
+“Oh, could you pick up something to drink on the way home?”

 ©2016 Robert Kirkendall